 Note: Utilizing Schedule Planner is recommended for beginning your schedule and reviewing reserve capacities specific to sections with seats being held for your registration session.
 You may also utilize the Class Search from your Shopping Cart for additional classes.

-1. From the Student Center home page, click the enrollment shopping cart link.
+1. From the Student Center home page, click the Search for Classes box in the top right corner.